Empowering Music Educators Through Songwriting

 About the Creators

-Sarah Gulish spends most of her time in the classroom at a public high school outside of Philadelphia, Pennsylvania.
+Sarah Gulish spent 16 years teaching at a public high school outside of Philadelphia, Pennsylvania.
 She is an active songwriter and musician, performing original music with her band, New Enemies, and composing and writing for film and musical theater.
-She is the co-founder and CEO of the music education publishing company, F-Flat Books, and is on a mission to empower music educators to create and collaborate to involve all learners in a quality music education.
+She is the co-founder and CEO of the music education publishing company F-Flat Books and is on a mission to empower music educators to create and collaborate to involve all learners in quality music education.

-She holds a BMED from Temple University, and MED from Cabrini College and a Ph.D in music education from Temple University.
-Since 2007, Sarah has taught at Lower Moreland High School in Pennsylvania and at various universities.
+She holds a B.MEd from Temple University, an M.Ed. from Cabrini College, and a Ph.D in music education from Temple University.
 She is a presenter, researcher, writer, songwriter, and recording artist.
 Sarah Gulish has taught songwriting at the secondary, undergraduate, and graduate levels.
-Her credits include releases with New Enemies and Turning Violet Violet as well as contributions to the Broadway Musical, "Amazing Grace."
+Her credits include releases with New Enemies and Turning Violet Violet, as well as contributions to the Broadway Musical, "Amazing Grace."

 Our Story